-Sum involved in corruption allegations: At least USD 2.1 billion, possibly as much as $15 billion.
+Sum involved in corruption allegations: At least USD 2.1 billion, possibly as much as USD 15 billion.

-Goodluck Jonathan, President of Nigeria (2010 to 2015), who appointed Sambo Dasuki as National Security Advisor.
+Goodluck Jonathan – president of Nigeria (2010 – 2015); appointed Sambo Dasuki as National Security Advisor.

-Mohammadu Buhari, President of Nigeria since 2015, who ordered the Armsgate investigations.
+Mohammadu Buhari – president of Nigeria since 2015; ordered the Armsgate investigations.

-Colonel (retired) Sambo Dasuki, National Security Advisor under Goodluck Jonathan, from June 2012 – July 2015.
-The lynchpin.
-Indicted by an investigating panel in November 2015, arrested 1 Dec.
-2015.
-On trial for stealing USD 2 billion in phantom arms contracts for 12 helicopters, 4 fighter jets and ammunition.
+Col. (retd.)
+Sambo Dasuki – national security advisor under Goodluck Jonathan (June 2012 – July 2015); the lynchpin in the armsgate scandal.
+Indicted by an investigating panel in November 2015, arrested Dec.
+1, 2015.
+On trial on 32 fraud charges stemming from the theft of USD 2 billion in phantom arms contracts for 12 helicopters, 4 fighter jets, and ammunition.

-Air Chief Marshall Alex Badeh (retired), former Chief of Defence Staff, arrested Feb 8th 2016.
+Air Chief Marshall (retd.)
+Alex Badeh – former Chief of Defence Staff; arrested Feb.
+8, 2016.

-The transactions involved in the Armsgate scandal took place under the rule of People’s Democratic Party (PDP) government of Presidents Umaru Yar’Adua, who ruled from 2007 until his death in 2010, and Goodluck Jonathan, his Vice President, who took over upon Yar’Adua’s death, and subsequently won reelection in 2011.
+The transactions involved in the Armsgate scandal took place under the rule of the People’s Democratic Party (PDP) government of Presidents Umaru Yar’Adua, who ruled from 2007 until his death in 2010, and Goodluck Jonathan, Yar’Adua’s vice president, who took over in 2007 and subsequently won reelection in 2011.

-At the center of the web of corruption is Colonel Sambo Dasuki, Jonathan’s National Security Advisor (NSA) from March 2012 to March 201.
+At the center of the web of corruption is Col. (retd.)
+Sambo Dasuki, Jonathan’s National Security Advisor (NSA) from March 2012 to March 2015.
 Dasuki effectively controlled military procurement during his period in office with no supervision and virtually no input from the Ministry of Defence.

-The first public details of Armsgate were presented in the interim report of a government-appointed investigative panel on November 17, 2015.
+The first public details of Armsgate were presented in the interim report of a government-appointed investigative panel on Nov.
+17, 2015.
 The numbers contained in official public statements on the report are somewhat ambiguous , due to the use of multiple currencies and what appear to be overlapping sums of money, but by any reading expose massive fraud in arms procurement.
-The report stated that between 2007 and 2015, there had been ‘extra-budgetary interventions’ for arms procurement totaling 643.8 billion naira, and that the ‘foreign currency component’ was USD 2.2 billion.
-These appear to be two separate sums involved in the corruption scandal, as over the period in question, the naira was never below 200 to the US dollar.
-Thus, the total value of these ‘extra-budgetary interventions’ would have amounted to somewhere between UDS 4.5 billion and USD 7.2 billion, depending on the timing of the naira transactions and the exchange rate at the time.
+The report stated that between 2007 and 2015, there had been ‘extra-budgetary interventions’ for arms procurement totaling NGN (Nigerian naira) 643.8 billion, and that the ‘foreign currency component’ was USD 2.2 billion.
+These appear to be two separate sums involved in the corruption scandal, as over the period in question, the naira was never below 200 to the U.S. dollar.
+Thus, the total value of these ‘extra-budgetary interventions’ would have amounted to somewhere between USD 4.5 billion and USD 7.2 billion, depending on the timing of the naira transactions and the exchange rate at the time.

 However, very little actual arms procurement resulted.
 According to the report: